-On the Completions of the Course, prospective teachers will be able to demonstrate
+On the Completions of the Course, prospective teachers will be able to demonstrate in second of the

 - 1. Some Important Asanas and Pranayamas - 2.
 He/She will have a clear Idea about the Concepts like Self-esteem & Self-Concept & its importance. - 3.
 Ability to State the Different types of yoga (Astana Yoga, Hatha Yoga etc.,) - 4.
-The Process of Meditation and Stress management - 5.
-The Process of Personality Development through Yogic Practice.
+The Process of Meditation and Stress management

+5. The Process of Personality Development through Yogic Practice.